xlwings/xlwings-server/docs/azure_functions.md

           Invoke url: https://xlwings-server.azurewebsites.net//{*route}
     ```

+If there's nothing printed after `Functions in ...`, have a look at [](#logging) to find out the reason, otherwise go to the URL without the `//{*route}` part (in the example, that would be `https://xlwings-server.azurewebsites.net`) and you should see `{"status": "ok"}`.

 ## Logging

-For app logs, in Azure portal go to:
+- If your app correctly deploys including syncing triggers, you can look at the runtime logs in Azure portal like so:
   `Function App` > `My Function App`.
 Then, under `http_app_func`, click on `Invocations and more`.

+- If your Azure functions doesn't manage to sync triggers, i.e., it doesn't print a URL after running `func azure functionapp publish`, you need to go to the Azure portal:
+  `Function App` > `My Function App`.
+In the left-hand menu, select `Diagnose and solve problems` > `Availability and Performance` and finally click on `Functions that are not triggered` on the left-hand side.

 ## Cleanup

-After running this tutorial you can get rid of all the resources again by running:
+After running this tutorial you can get rid of all the resources again by running:d

 ```text
 az group delete --name xlwings-server-rg